We are two places of worship, located in the heart of the Yorkshire Dales.

 St. John’s lies at the centre of the Bellerby community and is much loved and looked after in every possible way.
 To find us, use postcode DL8 5QG or click on Map

-In Bellerby, we hold a range of fun and spiritual activities, including the Beating of the Bounds, the Christmas Sing-a-Long, a Wine & Cheese Evening, and annual themed meal evenings, most recently a very successful Mediterranean Food Evening.
+In Bellerby, we hold a range of fun and spiritual activities, including the Beating of the Bounds, the Christmas Sing-a-Long, a Wine & Cheese Evening, and annual themed meal evenings.
 Bellerby has a great village community and we are proud to be part of it.